mikea/ztd/README.md

 ## About

 This game was created to learn Zig and Data Oriented Design approach.
-The goal is to push performance boundaries of the number of units present in the simulation.
+To let DOD shine, the goal was to push performance boundaries of the number of units present in the simulation.

 Currently on `Intel(R) Core(TM) i7-7500U CPU @ 2.70GHz` the engine achieves
-~25*10^6 units/sec of single-threaded performance.
+~20*10^6 units/sec of single-threaded performance.

 ## Runtime Requirements

-- Linux with following packages: `libsdl2-dev libsdl2-image-dev libsdl2-ttf-dev libcairo2-dev`
+- Linux with following packages: `libglfw3-dev`
 - Win

 ## Usage